How to deal with an employee who has been summoned for jury service

 - Remember that it can be a contempt of court to deny an employee time off to attend jury service.

-- Be aware that an employee can apply to the court for an excusal or deferral if the jury service would conflict with his or her work commitments or cause a small business unusual hardship.
+- Be aware that an employee can apply to the court for an excusal or deferral if the jury service would conflict with his or her work commitments or cause unusual hardship.

 - Ask the employee to apply for excusal or deferral, if appropriate.